 Anti-kickback laws regularly affect the daily practices of Michigan’s health care professionals.
 The business of health care generates frequent referrals back and forth between providers of goods and services, and sometimes these relationships provide for unlawful financial incentives.
 All health care practitioners should understand whether their inbound and outbound referral patterns are making them susceptible to liability under the anti-kickback laws because the penalties for non-compliance are severe.

 Kickbacks take many different forms, some obvious, like providers who accept cash in exchange for referrals.
 Others are more subtle, such as a hospital giving providers reduced office rent in exchange for the informal agreement to refer patients to the hospital.
 It is surprisingly easy to unintentionally run afoul of Michigan’s anti-kickback laws.

-Given the severe penalties under Michigan’s anti-kickback laws, healthcare professionals and providers should contact a Michigan health care attorney, like Chapman Law Group, to ensure that their referral relationships are legitimate and do not lead to exposure under the law.
+Given the severe penalties under Michigan’s anti-kickback laws, health care professionals and providers should work with their health care attorney to ensure that their referral relationships are legitimate and do not lead to exposure under the law.

 Click to learn more about Michigan’s Anti-Kickback Statutes.

 Send this to a friend